 Same as with property taxes, you don’t need to pay a stamp duty as a foreigner in New Zealand.

-What is the Property tax for foreigners in New Zealand?
+What is the Property tax?

 New Zealand is famous for having a beneficial tax system.